Class Schedule - Fall 2023

 Teaches students to apply the principles of successful professional communication to workplace writing tasks.
 Students will also practice editing and supervising the writing of others.
 Assignments replicate typical business cases and situations, including a report that requires students to compile and interpret research.
-Credit is not given for both BTW 250 and either BTW 261 or BTW 263.
 Prerequisite: Sophomore standing and completion of campus Composition I requirement.

 Teaches students to apply the principles of successful professional writing to a range of realistic cases in technical communication.
 Emphasizes flexible problem-solving skills and a clear style for communicating technical information to a range of readers.
 Assignments will include correspondence, instructions, proposals, and a technical report or similar project.
-Credit is not given for both BTW 261 and BTW 250 or BTW 263.
 Prerequisite: Sophomore standing and completion of campus Composition I requirement.

 Teaches students to apply principles of professional communication to the writing tasks typical of specific disciplines or professions.
 Assignments will vary, depending on the focus of the course, but will include a substantial report or project.
-Credit is not given for both BTW 263 and either BTW 250 or BTW 261.
 Prerequisite: Sophomore standing and completion of campus Composition I requirement.